 Note – this second book – Hell To Pay – is only available at Amazon for the moment.

 Read reviews and buy one or both books at Amazon (click).

 CLICK IMAGE ABOVE to go to ordering options…

-SALE – 99 cents for this full length fiction novel.
+SALE – full-length fiction novel.
 Get it at Amazon here.

 UPDATE – the book is now finished and available here: 50 Ways to Make Money While Living Overseas (Click)